muratk5n/thirdwave/en/2022/02/h2-coal.md

 # H2 Production From Coal / CCS

-The process was described to me by a professor in the field as such:
+One process through gasification was described to me by a researcher as such:

 "Make syngas through gasification (H2 + CO), then water gas shift (H2O
 + CO --> H2 + CO2) so then what you have at the end is H2 + CO2.
 You